Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 - Slowly Changing Dimensions
 - Continuous data aggregation & summarization from multiple sources
 - Filtering data by ID in raw tables into separate tables and sharing to clients
-- Dimensional modeling, medallion architecture
+- Dimensional modeling, medallion architecture, multi layer data engineering and transformations
 - Data quality validation and monitoring
 - Aggregation, Joins, grouping of data on reference data sets using the newly arrived data
 - Joins on multiple table and flattening of nested data